 Thanks to the convenient form of the action of the $F$ gate in \cref{eq:F_map}, it is straightforward to see that this sequence implements the transformation

-i.e., it applies the same phase $e^{i\theta}$ to $\ket{00}\otimes\vac$ and $\ket{11}\otimes\vac$, which would otherwise obtain conjugate phases under $R_z(\theta)$. \footnote{Note that $F$ and $F^{\dag}$ both implement the transformations in \cref{eq:F_map}, and therefore they are interchangeable in \cref{eq:F_combo}, i.e. any combinations of $F$ and $F^{\dagger}$ in \cref{eq:F_combo} produce \cref{eq:seq2}.
+In other words, it applies the same phase $e^{i\theta}$ to $\ket{00}\otimes\vac$ and $\ket{11}\otimes\vac$, which would otherwise obtain conjugate phases under $R_z(\theta)$. \footnote{Note that $F$ and $F^{\dag}$ both implement the transformations in \cref{eq:F_map}, and therefore they are interchangeable in \cref{eq:F_combo}, meaning any combinations of $F$ and $F^{\dagger}$ in \cref{eq:F_combo} produces \cref{eq:seq2}.
 However, different combinations transform state $\ket{\Psi^+}\otimes\vac$ differently, which means the $A$-gate required to remove this effect will be different.
 Therefore, this choice is relevant for determining the most optimal $A$-gate.
 (See \cref{app:minimizing_2qubit_unis} for details.)}